Looking for a Veterinarian in the Hebron CT Area?

 JESSICA | Receptionist/Veterinary Assistant

 Jessica became a veterinary assistant after graduating from high school.
-She graduated from Eastern May 2018.
-Outside of HVH, she runs, explores local breweries, and spends time with her dog.
+She graduated from Eastern Connecticut State University May 2018.
+Outside of HVH, she enjoys running, exploring local breweries, and spending time with her dog.

 STEPHANIE | Certified Veterinary Technician